The Citi Simplicity Card credit score requirement is 700 or higher. This means that you need at least good credit to get this card.

 Having that said, it would be better to check your score and only apply if it's 700+.

-Citi uses all three major credit bureaus: Equifax, Experian, and TransUnion.
-Citi tends to use at least two of the three credit bureaus when it reviews credit card applications, according to reports from cardholders.
-People who applied over the past two years also suggest that Citi pulls from Experian most frequently.
-Where you live may factor into which credit bureau Citi uses, too. … read full answer
+It's possible for Citi to use any of the three major credit bureaus for approval: Equifax, Experian, and TransUnion.
+Citi tends to use at least two of the three credit bureaus when it reviews credit card applications, according to customer service.
+Where you live may factor into which credit bureau Citi uses, too.… read full answer

 Below, you can see what Citi cards your credit score will allow you to pursue, along with other information about approval.